yggdrasilts/axiosfit/samples/README.md

 ## [Angular](https://angular.io/)

-- [angular-axiosfit](./angular-axiosfit): It shows how to use Axiosfit inside an angular application that is a bugtracker sample app.
+- [angular-axiosfit](./angular-axiosfit): It shows how to use Axiosfit inside an [angular](https://angular.io/) application that is a bugtracker sample app.

 ## [NestJS](https://nestjs.com/)

-- [nestjs-axiosfit](./nestjs-axiosfit): It shows how to use Axiosfit inside a nestjs application when a service needs to call another service.
+- [nestjs-axiosfit](./nestjs-axiosfit): It shows how to use Axiosfit inside a [NestJS](https://nestjs.com/) application when a service needs to call another service.
-- [arangodb-axiosfit](./arangodb-axiosfit): Another exaple using Axiosfit to call ArangoDB REST API to add Game Of Thrones data.
+- [arangodb-axiosfit](./arangodb-axiosfit): Another example using Axiosfit to call ArangoDB REST API to add Game Of Thrones data.

 ## [ExpressJS](http://expressjs.com/)

-- [expressjs-axiosfit](./expressjs-axiosfit): It shows how to use Axiosfit inside an expressjs application using TypeScript when a service needs to call another service.
+- [expressjs-axiosfit](./expressjs-axiosfit): It shows how to use Axiosfit inside an [expressjs](http://expressjs.com/) application using TypeScript when a service needs to call another service.